 IAMs often account for carbon flows and trade flows related to bioenergy separately.
 That is, IAMs may treat bioenergy as "carbon neutral" in the energy system, in that the carbon price does not affect the cost of bioenergy.
-However, these models will account for any land-use change emissions associated with the land conversions needed to produce bioenergy.
-Additionally, some models will separately track the carbon uptake from growing bioenergy and the emissions from combusting bioenergy (assuming it is not combined with CCS).
+However, these models will account for any landuse change emissions associated with the land conversions needed to produce bioenergy.
+Additionally, some models will separately track

-Table 2.SM.5: Land-use type descriptions as reported in pathways (adapted from the SSP database: https://tntcat.iiasa.ac.at/SspDb/)
+Table 2.SM.5 | Land-use type descriptions as reported in pathways (adapted from the SSP database: https://tntcat.iiasa.ac.at/SspDb/)